LASER-UMASS/Passport/README.md

 Now, you can evaluate a model you trained on the test set.
 For example, the Tok model that you trained can be run with `python evaluate.py ours tok-results --path /path/to/tok_model/*.pth`.
 If you used additional options in training, specify those same options for evaluating.

- WeigthedGreedy and WeightedRandom don't require any training.
-To evaluate these two methods:
-1. Run WeightedGreedy
-    `python evaluate.py greedy greedy-results`
-2. Run WeightedRandom
-    `python evaluate.py weighed random-results`
-These commands run the models for the entire specified test set.
-You can specify file names, proof names, project/file indices, etc.